morweee/prompt-injection-analysis/README.md

 python toy_tool_description.py
 ```

-Just a quick standalone demo, no dependencies needed beyond the standard library.
+A quick and simple standalone demo, no dependencies needed.

 ## Notes

+- Experiements results are in `experiments/results.md`
 - The simulation uses a configurable vulnerability parameter (default 0.7) that controls how likely the agent is to follow injected instructions.
 It's not meant to be a perfect model of real LLM behavior, just a fast way to test defense logic.
 - LLM results will vary between runs since model output isn't fully deterministic even at low temperature.
-- Pre-recorded results are in `experiments/results.md` if you just want to see the numbers without running anything.